Barbaris2/-javaScript-20-web-mini-projects/README.md

-## Meal Finder App

-Search and generate random meals from the [themealdb.com](www.themealdb.com) API
+## Expense Tracker

+Keep track of income and expenses.
+Add and remove items and save to local storage

 ## Project Specifications

-- Display UI with form to search and button to generate
-- Connect to API and get meals
+- Create UI for project
-- Display meals in DOM with image and hover effect
+- Display transaction items in DOM
-- Click on meal and see the details
-- Click on generate button and fetch & display a random meal
+- Show balance, expense and income totals
+- Add new transation and reflect in total
+- Delete items from DOM
+- Persist to local storage